danilo1214/HTTP_server/README.md

 - Serve web pages
 - Serve binary files
 - Enter data in a database
-- Query data in a database
+- Query data from a database

 ## Run

 `./server.py `

-Then open a Web Browser, navigate to localhost:8080, and experiment with the various web-pages/files present in app-data.
+Then open a Web Browser, navigate to localhost:8080, and experiment with the various web-pages/files present in "www-data".
 If you would like to test the database navigate to the url "localhost:8080/app-list"

 ## Prerequisites